 The Kallahdenniemi peninsula, shorter called Kallahti peninsula, is a large cape on the eastern side of the Vuosaari Paddling Center.
 It is connected to Vuosaari mainland by the Kallahti ridge, an ice-age-shaped land formation and a nature reserve.
 When embarking on a kayak trip, this peninsula will be situated on the left-hand side for its length of 2,7 kilometers.

 There are two swimming beaches on the peninsula, the one located right beside the Vuosaari Paddling Center at the foot of the cape, and the other almost at the tip, beside the parking area.
-The furthermost beach features an ice-cream stall and a nice sandy bottom.
+The furthernmost beach features an ice-cream stall and a nice sandy bottom.
 The beach is very shallow and contains underwater rocks, so it should be passed from a distance when paddling.
-The beaches are equipped with changing rooms for women and men.
+There are changing rooms for women and men on both beaches.

 When biking, please stay on the marked trails and roads as it is prohibited to bike outside them on the nature reserves.
 It’s not allowed to go ashore with a kayak, a SUP board or a rowing boat on the swimming beaches.

 The nature on the peninsula is beautiful and archipelagic.
 The traces of the ice age can be seen all around, in forms of rock formations and narrow ridges.
 The whole peninsula actually got its shape no earlier than during the ice age, some 12 000 years ago.
-The forests are typically Finnish boreal forests with an abundance of pine trees and birches.
+The forests here are of the typical Finnish boreal forest type, with an abundance of pine trees and birches.